HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Related Work

 \section{Related Work}

-In this paper, we focus on multi-modal learning problems from biomedical data, where the data modalities are \emph{structurally heterogeneous}, specifically combining image (e.g., Whole Slide Imagery (WSI)) and tabular (e.g., omic and clinical) data.
-This aspect is different and more general than approaches that focus on combining homogeneous modalities, such as multi-omic data, where the combined modalities have the same structural formalism (tabular) \cite{sammut_Multiomic_2021multi_omic_breast_cancer,dai_TransMed_2021TransMed}.
-As such, our work closely relates to several approaches for multi-modal data fusion that consider learning from WSI images and genomic data.
-Namely, \cite{cheerla_Deep_2019} introduce a two-step procedure, combining a self-supervised pre-training step with a downstream fine-tuning for survival analysis.
+In this paper, we focus on multimodal learning problems from biomedical data, where the data modalities are \emph{structurally heterogeneous}, specifically combining image (e.g., Whole Slide Imagery (WSI)) and tabular (e.g., omic and clinical) data.
+This aspect is different and more general than approaches that focus on combining homogeneous modalities, such as multi-omic data, where the combined modalities have the same structural formalism (tabular)~\citep{sammut_Multiomic_2021multi_omic_breast_cancer,dai_TransMed_2021TransMed}.
+As such, our work closely relates to several approaches for multimodal data fusion that consider learning from WSI images and genomic data.
+Namely,~\citet{cheerla_Deep_2019} introduce a two-step procedure, combining a self-supervised pre-training step with a downstream fine-tuning for survival analysis.
 In the first self-supervised step, a modality-specific embedding is trained and optimised using a similarity loss (similar to contrastive learning) between the embeddings.
 The latter step includes (supervised) fine-tuning of a survival model, trained and optimised using the Cox loss.
-HEALNet, on the other hand, implements end-to-end training with an additive approach to combining modalities (rather than handling them in parallel).
-As such, it can scale and generalise well on problems from data with different sizes and properties without requiring explicit pre-training.
-Nevertheless, the design of HEALNet allows for leveraging pre-trained model encoders, which may further improve its performance on a particular task of interest. \looseness=-1
+HEALNet, on the other hand, implements a sequential architecture for end-to-end training to learn across modalities without requiring a separate pre-training step.
+The model architecture is flexible to allow for both training on the raw input data as well as leveraging pre-trained model encoders, which may further improve its performance on a particular task of interest. \looseness=-1